 In order to define a custom layout, open the Custom Layout Editor through the Configure Custom Layouts button in the class editor.
 You can define as many layouts as you want.
-In the left panel you will see the master definition, in the middle the custom layout you are currently editing and on the right the specific settings for the selected field.
+In the left panel you will see the main definition, in the middle the custom layout you are currently editing and on the right the specific settings for the selected field.
 You can to modify all visual aspects of the field.
 Other settings concerning the data aspects are locked.
-You can drag and drop elements from the master layout to the custom layout tree, or you can add layout components using the context menu.
+You can drag and drop elements from the main layout to the custom layout tree, or you can add layout components using the context menu.

-Note that there is no need to add all data elements from the master layout to the custom layout.
+Note that there is no need to add all data elements from the main layout to the custom layout.
 You can choose just as many you need.
 This does not have any impact on your data!

 In the object editor, the layout can then be chosen via the reload button.
 Note that any data changes will be lost.

 Admin users will notice an extra Layout called

 Main (Admin Mode) which is basically the same as the Main